 - 18.1.1.
 Optimal owns the rights, title, interest and intellectual property rights in the Optimal Data.
 Optimal grants You the right, for the term of this Agreement, to access and use any Optimal Data that We supply to You in relation to the Services; and

 - 18.1.2.
 You own the rights, title, and interest and intellectual property rights in the Customer Data.
-You grant Optimal the right to access and use the Customer Data in relation to the Services, to provide support and (in an anonymised form) for the purposes of analysing its business and technical performance and developing the Services and new products and services.
+You grant Optimal the right to access and use the Customer Data in relation to the Services, to provide support and to provide related services such as customer reporting and account management.
+Optimal may also use data regarding your use of the Services for the purposes of analysing its business and technical performance and developing the Services and new products and services.

 18.2.
 Where You incorporate or enter data into the Services You must ensure, in relation to such data, that: